Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Data and analysis

-The mean charge from single photoelectrons (spe) is derived from these data.
-Using only pulses with a low number of photoelectrons (below 200), we scan the final $4\,\mu\mbox{s}$ of the pulses (high-gain channel only) looking for signals crossing a threshold of 5 mV.
-These signals are integrated from 5 ns before the threshold crossing to 20 ns after the threshold crossing (a total of 26 samples).
-On a run-by-run basis these spe charges are collected in a histogram.
-The mean charge is determined by the iterative procedure outlined in Ref.~\cite{sno_spe} that finds the mean between 0.4 and 2.5 times the previous value until convergence is achieved.
+The mean charge from single photoelectrons (SPE) is derived from these data.
+Using only pulses with a low number of photoelectrons (below 200), we scan the final $4\,\micro\second$ of the pulses (high-gain channel only) looking for signals crossing a threshold of 5~mV, compared to a typical 20~mV height of an SPE pulse.
+These signals are integrated from 5~ns before the threshold crossing to 20~ns after the threshold crossing (a total of 26 samples).
+On a run-by-run basis these baseline corrected SPE charges are collected in a histogram.
+The mean charge is determined by the iterative procedure outlined in Refs~\cite{ford,sno_spe} that finds the mean between 0.4 and 2.5 times the previous value until convergence is achieved.
 Figure~\ref{fig:spe_hists} shows histograms for a typical run.
 The mean charges for the two PMTs are 1.73 and 1.82~pC, with a variation throughout the running period of less than 4\%.

-The energy response is calibrated throughout the data taking with the full-energy peak from $^{22}\mbox{Na}$.
-The light yield is approximately $2.8 \pm 0.1$ photoelectrons/\kevee~(see Fig.~\ref{fig:lightyieldtime}) where \kevee~is the electron-equivalent energy, calibrated by the $^{22}$Na peak.
-The light yield was stable throughout the 67-day running period.